ronnieholm/Bugfree.Spo.ExternalSharingCenter/README.md

 Given the time it takes for the backend to iterate site collections and their sharing, the frontend can't provide up-to-date sharing information except for what it already stores.
-That's why the ESC frontend doesn't show display name of user, invited as, invited by, and when the sharing is created.
+The ESC frontend therefore doesn't show display name of user, invited as, invited by, and when the sharing is created.
 Such information would have to be stored inside ESC (in a list or property bag entry) and maintained by the backend.